401 Unauthorized

 Check your app's permissions

 Clover merchant data is protected by a permissions scheme that requires each merchant to approve access.
-The API does not distinguish between an unauthorized error (401 - expired/invalid token) and a permissions error (403 - token has insufficient privileges -403), and returns a 401 in either case.
-You need to check the following:
+The API does not distinguish between an unauthorized error (401 - expired/invalid token) and a permissions error (403 - token has insufficient privileges) and returns a 401 Unauthorized in either case.

-- Does your application request the correct permissions for the API you are calling?
+• Does your application request the correct permissions for the API you call?

-you will need to uninstall and re-install the application and then generate a new access token using the OAuth flow.
-This is necessary to protect our merchants as they accept the permissions and terms of your application when they install it.
+Example: You have modified the permissions after merchants installed your application.
+In this case, your merchants must uninstall and reinstall the application and generate a new access token using the OAuth flow.
+This is necessary to protect our merchants as they accept permissions and terms of your application when they install it.

 Uninstall an app